Trip Highlights

 But alpine desert-like land alone does not dominate this region.
 Nepal’s biggest national park, the Shey Phokshundo, is located in this region.
 The park derives its name from a monastery named Shey, and a huge glacial lake named Phoksundo.
 Together the park is meant to protect both the natural ecology and culture of the area.
 The park is home to such rare wildlife like Musk Deer, Himalayan Blue Sheep, and Snow Leopard.
 The occupations of people living here are animal husbandry and trade with Tibet.

-In the Upper Dolpo trek, we will pass through several villages, valleys, and forest areas with coniferous vegetation above several passes.
-Finally, we pass through Numala Pass (5400m) before reaching Phoksundo Lake.
+In the Upper Dolpo trek, we will pass through several villages, valleys, and forest areas with coniferous vegetation above several passes including the highest Kang La Pass (5,375m).
 We will spend a day or two in Ringmo village near the lake and then visit the legendary Shey monastery as well.
 This trek is intended to take you to this mysterious place and explore its unique lifestyle and strange land formations.

 Itinerary